Banging Toolbox

 With electric metal shears, you can produce straighter and cleaner cuts as opposed to using nibblers or tin snips.
 There’s very little deformation and you can easily follow linear and even slightly curving patterns.

-This nearly homogeneous production will also help dictate the pace at which you work, allowing you to either go faster or slower to cut your desirable result in roofing, flashings, and metal sheets.
+This nearly homogeneous production will help dictate the pace at which you work, allowing you to either go faster or slower to cut your desirable result in roofing, flashings, and metal sheets.

 Minimizes waste.